BatchClayderman/Cryptography-Schemes/README.md

 The ``computeCoefficients`` function is used to compute the coefficients of the expanded version of the expression $F(x) = (x - x_1)(x - x_2)\cdots(x - x_n) + k$ in the field of $\mathbb{R}$.
 In other words, given the multiset $X = \lbrace x_1, x_2, \cdots, x_n\rbrace$ whose size is $n = \|x\|$, we need to design an algorithm in the ``computeCoefficients`` function to compute $\vec{c} \gets \lbrace c_0, c_1, c_2, \cdots, c_n\rbrace$ satisfying $F(x) = (x - x_1)(x - x_2)\cdots(x - x_n) + k = c_0 + \sum\limits_{i = 1}^n c_i x^i, \forall x \in \mathbb{R}$.
 When the translation factor $k = 0$, $x_1, x_2, \cdots, x_n$ are the $n$ roots of the equation $F(x) = 0$.
 These roots can be in different orders and can have the same value.
 In the expanded version of the expression, $c_0$ represents the constant term.
 Each of the remaining coefficients $c_1, c_2, \cdots, c_n$ has a subscript equal to the degree of the term it corresponds to.
 Additionally, we have $\|\vec{c}\| = n + 1 = \|X\|$ to help verify the coefficient computation.

 In the numpy library, this can be handled by two application programming interfaces (APIs).
-One is the ``Polynomial`` API (``from numpy.polynomial import Polynomial``), the newer solution that outputs from the constant term coefficient to the highest order term coefficient.
-The other is the ``poly`` API (``from numpy import poly``), the earlier solution that outputs from the highest order term coefficient to the constant term coefficient.
+One is the ``Polynomial`` API (``from numpy.polynomial import Polynomial``), the newer solution that outputs the coefficients from the constant term to the highest-order term.
+The other is the ``poly`` API (``from numpy import poly``), the earlier solution that outputs the coefficients from the highest-order term to the constant term.
 The usage examples are shown as follows.
 In real-world computation, people tend to write the terms or the coefficients from the highest-degree term to the constant term when writing polynomials.
 For example, people would like to write $F(x) = x^3 - 10x^2 + 31 -30$ instead of $F(x) = -30 + 31 - 10x^2 + x^3$.
 However, in cryptography schemes and computer programming, to achieve higher computation and storage efficiency, scholars and engineers would like to arrange them from the constant term to the highest-degree term when computing coefficients or $F(x)$.
 For instance, ``sum(c[i] * x ** i for i in range(n + 1))`` with ``c = [-30, 31, -10, 1]`` would be better than ``sum(c[i] * x ** (n - i) for i in range(n + 1))`` with ``c = [1, -10, 31, -30]``.
 After all, the latter Python statement would require more human thinking and computational consumption.